Dr Raphael Bar, BR Consulting, Israel

 This GMP Education Course is directed at all those employees from quality control units and production units in the pharmaceutical industry who are competent or responsible for sampling, testing and release of starting materials (APIs and excipients), packaging materials (primary and secondary) as well as finished pharmaceutical products.
 This course is also of interest to personnel from quality assurance and to those employees from API, excipient or packaging material suppliers who want to inform themselves about the requirements of the pharmaceutical industry on the testing of these materials.

-For our Live Online Training Courses and Webinars, we use Cisco WebEx, one of the leading suppliers of online meetings.
-At http://www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
-Please just enter your name and e-mail address for the test.
-If the installation is not possible because of your rights for the computer system, please contact your IT department.
+you will find all the information you need to participate in our trainings and you can check if your system meets the necessary requirements to participate.
+If the installation of browser extensions is not possible due to your rights in the IT system, please contact your IT department.
 WebEx is a standard nowadays and the necessary installation is fast and easy.

 Regulatory and Compendial Requirements around Sampling

 - What types of sampling plans are used for products/materials?

 - Statistical Sampling error

 - Withdrawing a sample